Le Tonkinois Varnish

 The fixing bolt was sealed with red threadlock.

 The four MIC RA501 diodes.
 These are 50 volt 50 amp devices.
 Yellow side goes to metal plate, black side to printed circuit.
 Thanks to Georges Pradon who found AMP 1502 50A alternatives on ebay April 2015.
-These are rated 200v and after also replacing the Mosfets the repair was successful.
+These are rated 200v and after also replacing the Mosfets his repair was successful.

-Nut ground off with an angle grinder, part of the locking washer still held in place by the threadlock.
+Nut ground off with an angle grinder, part of the locking washer is still held in place by the threadlock.
 One diode has moved out of its circular recess into view.